The Clear Edge

 First audit caught:

-Cost of not running monthly: $26,100 invisible leak over 6 months before detection.
+Cost of not running monthly: $26,100 in invisible leaks over the 6 months before detection.

 Now that you’ve seen how one delayed diagnostic costs $26K, here’s why every operator needs this monthly.